-Course overviewCriminology at City is a stimulating study programme with specialist teaching directly informed by the research activities of academic staff.
+Course overviewCriminology at City is a stimulating course with specialist teaching directly informed by the research activities of academic staff.

 - media, crime and cultural practices

 - policing, security and human rights

 Find out more about criminology

 - Unsure what Criminology is?
 Check out the Wikipedia definition

 - Read articles written by City's Chris Greer and Eugene McLaughlin (Professors of Sociology and Criminology) for The Guardian: Anders Breivik reconstruction: making a killer look cool and The Ian Tomlinson inquest was justice seen to be done.
 See also Professor Greer and Professor McLaughlin's submission to the Leveson Inquiry into press standards and ethics.

 - Check out the Law, Justice and Journalism blog.
 (The Centre for Law, Justice and Journalism is a new interdisciplinary centre based at City, bringing together Law, Criminology and Journalism.)